IBM/continuous-delivery-tools/README.md

 Commands:
-  copy-project-group [options]  Bulk migrate GitLab group projects check-secrets [options]       Checks if you have any stored secrets in your toolchain or pipelines copy-toolchain [options]      Copies a toolchain, including tool integrations and Tekton pipelines, to another region or resource group. help [command]                display help for command
+  copy-project-group [options]  Bulk migrate GitLab group projects export-secrets [options]       Checks if you have any stored secrets in your toolchain or pipelines copy-toolchain [options]      Copies a toolchain, including tool integrations and Tekton pipelines, to another region or resource group. help [command]                display help for command
 ```